-Can Your Baby Eat Walnuts?
+When Can Your Baby Eat Walnut?

 You might be wondering about the right age to give walnuts to your baby.
 Since they have to be chewed, certain people might tell you to make walnut powder for babies and feed that.
 However, most doctors recommend abstaining from feeding any kind of nuts until your baby is at least a year old.
 Some doctors like to err on the safer side and would recommend introducing your baby to dry fruits and other nuts, only after they are at least 2 years old or so.
-It is always better to introduce walnuts after a few other nuts have been eaten by your child and there hasn’t been any inadvertent reaction as such.
+It is always better to introduce walnuts after a few other nuts have been introduced to your baby and there hasn’t been any inadvertent reaction as such.

-Nutritional Facts of Walnut
+Nutritional Facts About Walnut

 The components and their proportions in 100g of walnut are as follows: